andrasq/node-qmock/Readme.md

 ### server.send( [statusCode], [responseBody], [responseHeaders] )

+Set the response `statusCode` and `responseHeaders`, write the `responseBody`, and finish the response.
+No more data should be written after the response has been finished.

+### server.send( responseFunction(req, res, next) )

+Call the provided `responseFunction` to generate the response.

 ### server.write( responseBodyChunk )

+Cause `res` to emit a `'data'` event with the given chunk.

 ### server.writeHead( [statusCode], [responseHeaders] )

+Set the response statusCode and headers.

 ### server.end( [statusCode], [responseBody] )

 ### server.compute( callback(req, res, next) )

+Invoke the provided callout, let it adjust `res`.

 ### server.delay( ms )